Updated: Feb 23, 2022

 Until then, here are the resources listed throughout the article above:

-Raise your hand if you think God is real (If not, click here for The Atheist Package)
+Raise your hand if you think God is real.
+If not, check out: Is God Real?

 Thanks for reading :) I spend a lot of late nights and challenging moments working hard, writing, recording, editing and publishing content.
 If you find value in it, please consider: